Discernment and Formation Programme:

 The programme has a number of parts or stages to allow people to test and explore their vocation to ordinated as well as providing specific training for potential ordinands (those the Church has discerned have a call to ordination).
 There are also a number of services provided to those seeking lay ministry and spiritual direction.

-A group of like-minded seekers gather on a monthly basis over an informal meal and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
+A group of like-minded seekers gather on a monthly basis and have the opportunity to test their vocation through conversations with others as well as some prescribed readings.
 At the end of this time, if the Director of Ministry Formation and Discernment, your Parish Priest and the Bishop’s agree, they will recommend to the Archbishop that you are invited to a Ministry Discernment event.

 At the end of the second year of Formation, the Archbishop will receive recommendations to Ordain a person to the Diaconate (a Deacon) or a Priest.
 In some circumstances, potential ordinands will require additional training prior to ordination.

 Commonly (but not always) the end of the second year of Formation, potential ordinands are ordained to the Diaconate and appointed to a ministry placement (a Parish or a Chaplaincy).
 Deacons start working in a more focussed way.
-Some deacons re ‘permanent deacon’s and enter that order permanently.
-Others will be considered for priestly ordination at the end of their deacon’s year.
+Some deacons are vocational deacon’s and enter that order permanently.
+Others will be considered for priestly ordination at the end of a year as a deacon.
 At the end of the first year, some students change parishes while others remain in their existing setting for further training.